zweatshirt/alexnet_neural_network/README.md

-# Alex Net Convolutional Neural Network learning jupyter notebook
+# AlexNet Convolutional Neural Network
+- Jupyter notebook(s)
+- PyTorch
 - Implements  MNIST database.

+This is for learning how CNNs work.